 Human beings have an instinct to avoid bitter tasting foods.
 Scientists think that our bitter receptors evolved to detect poisons in foods, many of which are bitter alkaloids.

 Children like bland, sweet, and salty foods the first time they taste them.
-Bitter foods are acquired tastes.
+Bitter foods are acquired tastes, because Nature wants to make sure the food is safe before your child eats too much of it.

 The first time you ever tasted black coffee or beer, you probably thought they were disgustingly bitter.
 After drinking them a few times, however, you came to love the taste.
 Your brain "learned" that coffee and beer were not poisonous, even though they had a bitter taste.